Crime in Switzerland: Criticism

 According to the Basel Institute on Governance in 2022, Switzerland ranks 95th out of 129 countries when it comes to money laundering and corruption risks.

+In 2022, financier Bill Browder criticized Switzerland for being "the money-laundering capital of the world".

 Reforms

 As of 2023, financial intermediaries are required to verify the identity of customers, record which services have been provided to them, and clarify their background and purpose.
 Swiss-based charities must appoint a representative in Switzerland and keep a list of their members for five years.
 The new rules also oblige banks to inform the Money Laundering Reporting Office Switzerland (MLROS) of criminal funds, which they did not always disclose.